-The lease requirements will generally be the same in the Mod Rehab program as it is for the tenant-based assistance program, unless otherwise stated in the HAP Contract and/or addendums for that specific development.
+The lease requirements will generally be the same in the Moderate Rehabilitation Program as it is for the tenant-based assistance program, unless otherwise stated in the HAP Contract and/or addendums for that specific development.
 The HAP Contract extensions will be renewed annually for a term of one year, at which time the SDHC will re-determine the approved rental rates.
-The owner may choose to opt-out of the Mod Rehab program instead of renewing the HAP Contract.
-The HAP Contract will automatically terminate if there are less than five Mod Rehab units in the development.
+The owner may choose to opt-out of the Moderate Rehabilitation Program instead of renewing the HAP Contract.
+The HAP Contract will automatically terminate if there are less than five Moderate Rehabilitation Program units in the development.

-C. MODERATE REHABILITATION WAITING LIST AND LEASE UP
+C. MODERATE REHABILITATION PROGRAM WAITING LIST AND LEASE UP

 The owner must notify the SDHC of any upcoming vacancies by forwarding a copy of any notice to vacate (i.e. 30 or 60-day notice issued by either the owner or the tenant).
-Once the owner notifies SDHC of a vacant unit, the computer will randomly select an adequate number of applicants within the top preference category.
-Selected applicants will be notified of the opportunity to be considered for the vacant unit and that it will be their responsibility to request a further opportunity if they wish to be considered for future vacancies.
+Once the owner notifies SDHC of a vacant unit, a random selection will be conducted for an adequate number of applicants within the top preference category.
+Selected applicants will be notified of the opportunity to be considered for the vacant unit.
+It is the applicant's responsibility to request, in writing, a further opportunity if he/she wishes to be considered for future vacancies.

-Note: Participation in the Mod Rehab Program will not affect the applicant's Section 8 Waiting List application.
+Note: Participation in the Moderate Rehabilitation Program will not affect the applicant's Section 8 Waiting List application.

-If the owner is unable to find a suitable tenant from the initial Mod Rehab Referral List, the owner must return the Referral List, with his or her comments regarding each applicant, ten days after the expiration date.
-The owner must then request another Referral List, continuing this process until a suitable tenant from the Section 8 waiting list is found.
+If the owner is unable to find a suitable tenant from the initial Moderate Rehabilitation Program Referral List, the owner must return the Referral List, with his or her comments regarding each applicant, ten days after the expiration date.
+The owner must then request another Referral List, continuing this process until a suitable tenant from the Moderate Rehabilitation Program waiting list is found.

 Owners will be required to notify SDHC via e-mail when a prospective applicant has been selected for a vacant unit.
-The Housing Assistant will conduct an interview to determine eligibility for the Mod Rehab program.
+The Housing Assistant will conduct an interview to determine eligibility for the Moderate Rehabilitation Program.
 Once eligibility is determined, SDHC will advise the applicant that rental assistance will not be provided until the unit passes inspection and the lease has been completed.
 Once the proposed tenant is approved and the unit has passed the inspection, a Security Deposit Notification and Move-In Certification form will be mailed.
 This form notifies the owner that the tenant has been approved and can move in.

-If a Mod Rehab unit remains vacant for six months or longer and the owner has not taken reasonable action to fill the vacancy, SDHC will drop the unit from the program.
+If a Moderate Rehabilitation Program unit remains vacant for six months or longer and the owner has not taken reasonable action to fill the vacancy, SDHC will drop the unit from the program.

-The Mod Rehab Housing Assistance Payment (HAP) Contract is a 15-year contract.
-Only during the inception of the Mod Rehab Program was the owner required to sign a HAP contract.
+The Moderate Rehabilitation Program Housing Assistance Payment (HAP) Contract is a 15-year contract.
+Only during the inception of the Moderate Rehabilitation Program was the owner required to sign a HAP contract.

-D. TRANSFERS WITHIN THE MOD REHAB PROGRAM
+D. TRANSFERS WITHIN THE MODERATE REHABILITATION PROGRAM

 If SDHC determines a unit is overcrowded or under-occupied due to a change in the family size, the family must move to a suitable sized unit.
-The participant will be placed on the Mandatory Mod Rehab Transfer List.
-The family will receive three referrals to an appropriately sized Mod Rehab unit.
-If the participant fails to apply to any of the referred units, the participant's eligibility for the Mod Rehab program will be terminated.
+The participant will be placed on the Mandatory Moderate Rehabilitation Program Transfer List.
+The family will receive three referrals to an appropriately sized Moderate Rehabilitation Program unit.
+If the participant fails to apply to any of the referred units, the participant's eligibility for the Moderate Rehabilitation Program will be terminated.